Plant Search

 Edible Qualities

-Catnip is a perennial herb that is commonly grown for its edible qualities.
+Catnip is a perennial herb that is typically grown for its edible qualities.
 It produces which are harvested from late spring to late summer.
 The have a minty taste and a pleasant fragrance.

 The are most often used in the following ways: